ekupaskibas18/ekupaskibas18.github.io/blogs/haikus/2023-12-11-dying-inside.md

 <br/><br/><br/>

-I'm looking at you
+What a lovely sight
-So happy, so full of life,
+So happy and full of life,
 And I'm dying inside.

 <footer>